strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Waiting for new data
 ...

-# come back to the previus terminal and send a test message
+# come back to the previous terminal and send a test message
-$ kafka-console-producer.sh --bootstrap-server :9092 --topic input-topic
+$ $KAFKA_HOME/bin/kafka-console-producer.sh --bootstrap-server :9092 --topic input-topic
 >test
 >^C
 ```

-All of this is pretty boring, but now comes the interesting part.
+All of this is pretty normal, but now comes the interesting part.

 How can we identify which partitions are involved in this transaction and inspect their content?
-We are writing to the `output-topic` which has only one partition, but the internal topics for storing CG offsets and transaction states have 50 partitions each by default.
+We are writing to the `output-topic` which has only one partition, but the internal topics for storing consumer group offsets and transaction states have 50 partitions each by default.

 To avoid looking at 100 partitions in the worst case scenario, we can use the same hashing function that Kafka uses to find the coordinating partition.
 This function maps `group.id` to `__consumer_offsets` partition, and `transactional.id` to `__transaction_state` partition.